Azure/azure-quickstart-templates/201-vsts-cloudloadtest-rig-existing-vnet/README.md

     "ExistingVNetResourceGroupName": "<Resource group name where the Vnet exists", "ExistingVNetName":"<VNet name>",
-    "SubnetName":"<Subnet under VNet where you want to deployment load agents>", "VmSize": "Virtual Machine Size, e.g. Standard_D4_v2" }
+    "SubnetName":"<Subnet under VNet where you want to deployment load agents>", "SubnetPrefix": "<Subnet prefix in the virtual network you want to use, e.g. 10.1.2.0/28; make sure it is valid for existing virtual network>", "VmSize": "Virtual Machine Size, e.g. Standard_D4_v2" }
 ```